vt-middleware/ldaptive/docs/guide/operations/search.md

-timeLimit | 0 | length of time in milliseconds that a search operation should execute; A value of 0 means execute indefinitely; When time limit arrives result will contain any result returned up to that point sizeLimit | 0 | maximum number of entries to include in the search result; A value of 0 means includes all entries derefAliases | null | how aliases are dereferences; Valid values include: NEVER, SEARCHING, FINDING, ALWAYS; A null value means use the provider default followReferrals | false | whether to attempt to follow referrals typesOnly | false | whether to return attribute types only binaryAttributes | null | attribute names that should be considered binary regardless of how they are stored sortBehavior | UNORDERED | how result data should be sorted; Valid values include: UNORDERED, ORDERED, SORTED
+timeLimit | 0 | length of time in milliseconds that a search operation should execute; A value of 0 means execute indefinitely; When time limit arrives result will contain any result returned up to that point sizeLimit | 0 | maximum number of entries to include in the search result; A value of 0 means includes all entries derefAliases | null | how aliases are dereferences; Valid values include: NEVER, SEARCHING, FINDING, ALWAYS; A null value means use the provider default typesOnly | false | whether to return attribute types only binaryAttributes | null | attribute names that should be considered binary regardless of how they are stored sortBehavior | UNORDERED | how result data should be sorted; Valid values include: UNORDERED, ORDERED, SORTED